Played by: Ryan Hawley. Previously, Richard Smith, Christopher Smith, Karl Davies)

 - While fighting with Katie over her phone (which has a photo revealing his affair with Aaron), he pushes her to the floor of an old barn; it gives way, and she falls to her death.
 Whether this was a tragic accident or a murder (in either his eyes or the other characters who know about it) varies from storyline to storyline.

-- Anguished Declaration of Love: Twice!
-The first, an attempt to get secret lover Aaron to snap out of his self-harm spiral.
+- Anguished Declaration of Love: Many, many times.
+One of the first comes as an attempt to get secret lover Aaron to snap out of his self-harm spiral.
 The second, as he held a gun to Aaron's head to in a mental breakdown as he was confronted with the truth that he was actually responsible for Katie's death.

 - Depraved Bisexual: By his own admission, he "lies, [he] cheats, [he] does whatever it takes" and this unfortunately coincides with some biphobic myths.
 Some are countered by Robert himself when he and Aaron talk about his bisexuality on October 17th 2016 but the show remains unsuccessful in fully divorcing his negative traits from his bisexuality.